makersacademy/rps-challenge-apprenticeships/README.md

 ## How To Play!

-Visit localhost:PortNumber in your webrowser.
+Visit localhost:PortNumber in your web browser.
 Reference the output in terminal after you run rackup to find the port number to use.